ossia/score-docs/docs/reference-manual/processes/library/2Dspline.md

 The 2D spline is a process which allows to control a 2D position in time, by modifying a curve in the user interface.

+# Modifying the spline

+Points can be dragged with the mouse.

+* To create a new control point, double-click on the curve.
+* To remove a point, double-click on it.
+* Due to the way cubic splines work, there cannot be less than four points.

 # Generating a curve

 It is possible to use math formulas to generate a specific spline.